CrayLabs/SmartSim/doc/generate.rst

 the tagged configuration files and make a call to ``Generator.generate()``.
 The ``generate`` function creates models according to the specified permutation strategy, which, by default, is "all permutations": it creates every model possible, given the input parameters.
-In order to select the strategy, the user may call the ``Generator.set_strategy()`` function with the following argument types: a string corresponding to one of the internal strategies, a string formatted as "module.function" that the Generator will then load, or an actual function.
+In order to select the strategy, we may call the ``Generator.set_strategy()`` function with the following argument types: a string corresponding to one of the internal strategies, a string formatted as "module.function" that the Generator will then load, or an actual function.